mui/mui-x/docs/src/pages/components/data-grid/state/state.md

 Some state keys can be initialized with the `initialState` prop.

-> ⚠️ The `initialState` is only used to set the initial value of the state, the grid will not react if you change the `initialState` value later on.
+> ⚠️ The `initialState` can only be used to set the initial value of the state, the grid will not react if you change the `initialState` value later on.
 >
 > If you need to fully control some models, use the control props instead (e.g. `prop.filterModel` or `prop.sortModel`).
 > More information on each feature documentation page.